Directed-energy weapon: Microwave

+A Viettel V-EMP/S land-based microwave weapon, being marketed as a high-powered drone countermeasure.

 Some devices are described as microwave weapons; the microwave frequency is commonly defined as being between 300 MHz and 300 GHz (wavelengths of 1 meter to 1 millimeter), which is within the radiofrequency (RF) range.
+They are also called High Energy Radio Frequency (HERF) weapons, and can be used to disrupt or destroy electronics, vehicles, or communications.

 Active Denial System

 Active Denial System is a millimeter wave source that heats the water in a human target's skin and thus causes incapacitating pain.
-It was developed by the U.S. Air Force Research Laboratory and Raytheon for riot-control duty.
-Though intended to cause severe pain while leaving no lasting damage, concern has been voiced as to whether the system could cause irreversible damage to the eyes.
+It was developed by the U.S. Air Force Research Laboratory and Raytheon for use against protesters.
 There has yet to be testing for long-term side effects of exposure to the microwave beam.
 It can also destroy unshielded electronics.

 Vigilant Eagle

 Vigilant Eagle is a ground-based airport defense system that directs high-frequency microwaves towards any projectile that is fired at an aircraft.
 It was announced by Raytheon in 2005, and the effectiveness of its waveforms was reported to have been demonstrated in field tests to be highly effective in defeating MANPADS missiles.

 The system consists of a missile-detecting and tracking subsystem (MDT), a command and control system, and a scanning array.
 The MDT is a fixed grid of passive infrared (IR) cameras.
 The command and control system determines the missile launch point.
 The scanning array projects microwaves that disrupt the surface-to-air missile's guidance system, deflecting it from the aircraft.
 Vigilant Eagle was not mentioned on Raytheon's Web site in 2022.